itzmeanjan/sparkle/README.md

 > If interested in my work on Xoodyak, [see](https://github.com/itzmeanjan/xoodyak)

-While writing this implementation, I followed [this](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/finalist-round/updated-spec-doc/sparkle-spec-final.pdf) specification, which was submitted to NIST LWC, see [here](https://csrc.nist.gov/projects/lightweight-cryptography/finalists).
+While writing this implementation of Sparkle, I followed [this](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/finalist-round/updated-spec-doc/sparkle-spec-final.pdf) specification, which was submitted to NIST LWC, see [here](https://csrc.nist.gov/projects/lightweight-cryptography/finalists).

-# Prerequisites
+## Prerequisites

 - C++ compiler like `g++`/ `clang++`, with C++20 standard library support